bahrus/trans-render/README.md

 We provide a small helper function "interpolate" for this purpose, but as this is a fundamental use case for template instantiation, and as this library doesn't add much "value-add" for that use case, native template instantiation could be used as a first round of processing.
 And where it makes sense to tightly couple the binding to the template, use it there as well, followed by a binding step using this library.
 Just as use of inline styles, supplemented by css style tags/files (or the other way around) is something seen quite often.

-A question in my mind, is how does this rendering approach fit in with web components (I'm going to take a leap here and assume that [HTML Modules / Imports](https://github.com/w3c/webcomponents/issues/645) in some form makes it into browsers, even though I think the discussion still has some relevance without that).
+A question in my mind, is how does this rendering approach fits in with web components (I'm going to take a leap here and assume that [HTML Modules / Imports](https://github.com/w3c/webcomponents/issues/645) in some form makes it into browsers, even though I think the discussion still has some relevance without that).

 I think this alternative approach can provide value, by providing a process for "Pipeline Rendering":  Rendering starts with an HTML template element, which produces transformed markup using init or native template instantiation.
 Then consuming / extending web components could insert additional bindings via the CSS-matching transformations this library provides.